 Child Protection Plan

-Black Diamond Camps takes your child’s safety very seriously and has a Child Protection Plan in place to assure their well being, maintain constant vigilance and prevent abusive incidents from occurring.
+Black Diamond Camp takes your child’s safety very seriously and has a Child Protection Plan in place to assure their well being, maintain constant vigilance and prevent abusive incidents from occurring.
 As a result, we have never had an incident of abuse.
 While we DO NOT discuss sexuality as part of our curriculum, it is important that you have an age-appropriate discussion with your child before attending camp.
 This will help keep your children safe any time they are away from you.
-Please review our Camper Code of Conduct with your child before they arrive, and educate them on what behaviors are acceptable and unacceptable.
+Please review our Camper Code of Conduct with your child before they arrive and educate them on what behaviors are acceptable and unacceptable.
 Let them know that if they encounter any problems, to go immediately to their counselor or closest available staff member for assistance.

 Bed Bugs & Lice Elimination

 We hate bed bugs and lice, and are out to eliminate them!
 They are NOT welcome at camp and with the high volume of guests that come and go, we take many proactive steps to prevent them from showing up.
 We train our staff to look for signs of bed bugs, and we inspect for bed bugs between every camp session.
 But we can’t do it without you.
 So please do your part to insure these pests don’t come to our camp or your home.